Tuesday, March 8, 2022

 Could this be a Robin Jacques cover?

-their temporary home (although they are treated better than the children in A Place to Hang the Moon) but the one that really seems absurd is that the children are not used to the kind of household where they are not allowed to use the only bathroom during the day because it would cause wear and tear on the nearby carpet!
+their temporary home (although they are treated better than the children in A Place to Hang the Moon) but the one that really seems absurd is that the children are not allowed to use the only bathroom in the house (upstairs) during the day because it would cause wear and tear on the nearby carpet!

 Unlike their friend Albert, Carrie does not seem particularly studious but enjoys school more in Wales than she did at home, although classes are held in a gloomy chapel.
 She settles in better to this new life than her brother.
 Carrie is old enough to sympathize with Mr. Evans, although she deplores his bullying ways, but not worldly-wise enough to understand that he is anticipating an inheritance when his sister dies and will not respond well if thwarted.
 Her innocent revelation of what is in his sister’s will precipitates a crisis – not to mention guilt for Carrie that lasts until she returns to Wales, a widow with four children (maybe there is a future for her and Albert after all these years?).